c4tom/DreamDevBox/docs/vhost-gen/example-add-subdomains.rst

 :ref:`getting_started_create_your_first_project_dns_entry`

-DNS is in place, however when you visit http://www.my-project-1.loc, you will end up seeing the Devilbox intranet, because this is the default host when no match has been found.
+DNS is in place, however when you visit http://www.my-project-1.loc, you will end up seeing the DreamDevBox intranet, because this is the default host when no match has been found.

 Step 2: Adjust apache22.yml
 """""""""""""""""""""""""""